PhantomYdn/jvfsftpd/README.md

 jvfsftpd
 ========

-Advanced FTP server on jave.
-Supports Virtual File Systems
+JVFSFTPd is highly pluggable FTP server based on jakarta VFS project and JAAS writen on JAVA language .
+JVFSFTPd may be configured whatever you wish.